 More seniors end up answering “yes” to that question than not.
 An impressive 61 percent of seniors age 65+ own smartphones, while only 29 percent own regular cell phones.1 Why do so many seniors use smartphones?
 For one, the majority of seniors associate smartphones with a sense of freedom.2 Smartphones also help older adults feel connected.
 Because smartphones offer many features and access to thousands of mobile apps, they can keep seniors connected, entertained, and protected on a whole new level.

-A smartphone lets you access the Internet, video chat with loved ones, watch movies and TV shows, stream music, download mobile apps, and so much more.
-Many mobile apps even make life easier for seniors.
-You can find apps for brain games, medication reminders, exercise routines, your pharmacy, and telehealth appointments.
+A smartphone lets you access the Internet, video chat with loved ones, watch movies and TV shows, stream music, download mobile apps, and more.
+Many mobile apps even offer stimulating brain game apps, medication reminders, exercise routines, and easy-to-book telehealth appointments for seniors.

 Flip phones are a whole lot simpler.
 Most let you send texts, make calls, and surf the web.
 Since they lack so many of the features smartphones have, they also lack some of the benefits.
 While we’ve found some great flip phones for seniors, they’re best for those who want to keep things basic.
-However, if you simply want to stay connected and don’t care about the bells and whistles like a high-quality camera, touchscreen, or mobile apps, a flip phone will be a better fit for you.
+If you simply want to stay connected and don’t care about advanced features like a high-quality camera, touchscreen, or mobile apps, a flip phone will be a better fit for you.
 Plus, traditional cell phones tend to be the more inexpensive option for those on a tight budget.

-Any older adult willing to learn how to use a smartphone has a lot to gain from one.
+Any older adult willing to learn how to use a smartphone has a lot to gain.
 But we’d say smartphones are best for those who:

 Even after looking at our top picks, you still might need help deciding on a smartphone.
 Here are some factors you should consider.

-Money-Saving Tip: If you’re on a budget and on the fence about using a smartphone, check out our cheapest cell phones for seniors list.
+FYI: If you’re on a tight budget and on the fence about getting a smartphone, check out our cheapest cell phones for seniors list.

 Do you want your phone to double as a medical alert device?
-If so, there’s a simple solution to your smartphone search: The Lively Smart.
+If so, there’s a simple solution to your smartphone search: The Jitterbug Smart3.
 It’s one of the best cell phones for seniors because of Lively’s Health & Safety Packages.
 Help will be just a press of a button away.
 And, compared to the other smartphone options, you can’t beat the price.

 Talk to your family about their smartphones.
 Knowing what they use or are familiar with can help you decide.
-For example, if your loved ones use iPhones, going with the iPhone 11 Pro or another iPhone is a smart choice.
-Your family already knows Apple products and can help you learn how to use them.
+For example, if your loved ones use iPhones, going with the iPhone 13 or another smartphone is a smart choice.
+Your family already knows Apple products and can help you learn how to use it.
 Plus, you’d be able to FaceTime them and send iMessages.

 You can also ask them what carrier they have.
 Sometimes bundling with your family’s phone plan can lower the price per line.
 Of course, prepaid phone plans for seniors are another way to cut service costs too.

-The iPhone 11 Pro is best for older adults because of its premium features.
-If you want a budget-friendly iPhone, the iPhone SE is a good choice too.
+The iPhone 13 is best for older adults because of its premium features.
+If you want a budget-friendly iPhone, the iPhone 11 Pro is a good choice too.

 The easiest way for seniors to learn how to use smartphones is by asking a family member, friend, or neighbor for help.
 Some senior centers and libraries offer technology classes for seniors too.
 If they can’t find in-person help, seniors can look for videos online to help also.